Wholefood Soulfood Kitchen

 Instructions

-• Add all the dry ingredients to a large bowl and stir well to avoid clumps.
+• Whisk together all the dry ingredients in a large bowl.

 • If using a blender, add wet ingredients to the blender and blend for a couple of seconds until well combined.